 General Course Information

-Course Code MECH ENG 7061 Course Corrosion: Principles & Prevention Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Course Description This course presents the concepts behind corrosion and corrosion prevention.
+Course Code MECH ENG 7061 Course Corrosion: Principles & Prevention Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Course Description This course presents the concepts behind corrosion and corrosion prevention.
 The different forms of corrosion are introduced, along with how to recognise them.
 Methods for assessing the extent of corrosion are described including the theory on the reaction chemistry.
 Finally, ways of designing against corrosion and slowing its progress are discussed.
-Topics covered include: Fundamentals of corrosion: free energy of oxidation, oxidation and reduction reactions - Pourbaix diagrams, corrosion kinetics, polarisation curves, passivation.
+Topics covered include: Fundamentals of corrosion: free energy of oxidation, oxidation and reduction reactions.
+Pourbaix diagrams, corrosion kinetics, polarisation curves, passivation.
 Design against corrosion.
 Investigating corrosion failures.
 Atmospheric and general corrosion, bimetallic corrosion.
-Differential aeration corrosion; pitting, crevice corrosion, microbiologically influenced corrosion (MIC).
+Differential aeration corrosion; pitting, corrosion, MIC.
 Environmentally assisted cracking, erosion.
 Case studies into corrosion failures, identifying mechanisms and evaluating mitigation strategies.

 Course Coordinator: Dr Erwin Gamboa